ThatOneBro/solid-start-bun/README.md

 ```
 See [here](https://start.solidjs.com/api/vite) for more info on configuring Vite and SolidStart adapters.

-4. Run `bun install`
+5. Run `bun install` in `my-project`
-5. Run dev server to verify your app is working.
+6. Run dev server to verify your app is working
 ```bash
 bun run dev
 ```
-and you're good to go!
+And you're good to go!

 # Build
 ```bash